 There are four types of primary bone cancer:

-This kind of cancer is usually detected in long bones- often in the legs and sometimes in the arms.
+It is usually detected in long bones- often in the legs and sometimes in the arms.
 It tends to occur mostly in children and young adults.

-This kind of cancer usually grows in the bones or the soft tissue around the bones, such as cartilage or nerves.
+It usually grows in the bones or the soft tissue around the bones, such as cartilage or nerves.
 It usually affects people from the ages of 10 to 20 and has a high rate of being cured.

 This is a type of cancer that starts in cartilaginous tissue.
 Cartilage is a type of connective tissue that lines joints and covers the ends of bones.
 Chondrosarcoma most commonly develops in the pelvis, upper leg, and shoulder and grows slowly, though it can sometimes spread rapidly to other parts of the body.
 It is a type of cancer that typically affects those over the age of 40.

 This uncommon tumor starts generally at the base of the spine or the base of the skull.
 Chordoma, like chondrosarcoma, is more common in older people.
 This kind of bone cancer is more common in men than in women.

 It means that cancer began in another part of the body and has now spread to the bone (metastasized).
 It is also known as metastatic bone cancer, bone metastases, or bone mets.
 Bones commonly affected by this type of cancer include the spine, ribs, pelvis, and upper bones of the arms (humerus) and legs (femur).
 Because the bone is one of the most common places where cancer spreads, secondary bone cancer is more common than primary bone cancer.

 Secondary bone cancer is described into two main types: